antvis/G6/packages/site/docs/apis/layout/ComboCombinedLayoutOptions.en.md

 **Default**: Concentric layout instance

-**Required**: false

-**Description**: The inner layout algorithm for the combo.
+The inner layout algorithm for the combo.
 It needs to use a synchronous layout algorithm, default to concentric.
 See the documentation of the used layout for specific parameters.
 By default, the concentric layout uses the following parameters:

 ```javascript
 innerLayout: new G6.Extensions.ConcentricLayout({